ai-forma/forma-docs/src/how-to/role-based-tools.md

 name: write-blog-post
 description: writes great blog posts about research topics that the user wants, in Spanish
 just_for:           # Add this!
-   - blog-writers   # And this!
+   - blog-writer   # And this!
    - admin          # And this!
 tool:
   # ... the rest of your tool